-For purposes of this policy, tobacco is defined to include any product that contains tobacco, is manufactured from tobacco, or contains nicotine, cigarettes, electronic smoking devices, or other smoking devices.
-This excludes any FDA-approved nicotine replacement therapy.
+For purposes of this policy, tobacco is defined to include any product that contains tobacco, is manufactured from tobacco, or contains nicotine.
+This excludes any FDA approved nicotine replacement therapy.

 Rationale for Regulating Possession & Use

 The health hazards of tobacco use have been well established.
 This policy is established to: